What does Carole mean?

 Carole \c(a)-ro-le\ as a name for girls is of Old German origin, and the name Carole means "free man".
 Carole is a variation of Carol (Old German): originally a male name.
 Carole is also a variant of Caroline (Old German).

-Carole▼ has 18 more alternative forms via Carol, Caroline: Carely, Carla▼, Carlen, Carley▼, Carllen, Carly▲, Caro, Carola, Carolan, Carolee▼, Carolein, Carolena, Carolin, Caroly, Carolyn▼, Carolyne, Carrie▼ and Carrola.
+Carole▼ has 18 more alternative forms via Carol, Caroline: Carely, Carla▼, Carlen, Carley▼, Carllen, Carly, Caro, Carola, Carolan, Carolee▼, Carolein, Carolena, Carolin, Caroly, Carolyn▼, Carolyne, Carrie▼ and Carrola.

-Carole is a very popular first name for women (#275 out of 4276, Top 6%) but a rare last name for all people.
+Carole is a very popular first name for women (#275 out of 4276, Top 6%) and a slightly less popular last name for all people (#75466 out of 150436, Top 50%).
 (2000 U.S. Census)

 Shown below is the birth name popularity of Carole for girls.
 Carole entered the list in 1910-1919 and reached its top rank of #60 in the U.S. during the years 1940-1949, but is not ranked at the moment.
 (2014 Birth Statistics)